0xPratik/token-metadata-cpi/README.md

-# Anchor Client for mpl-token-metadata program
+# Anchor Client
-This is an Anchor Client for Interacting with the MPL Token Metadata Program
+This is an Anchor Client for Interacting with the MPL Token Metadata Program.

 # Support